chriscdn/RHManagedObject/readme.md

 RHCoreDataTableViewController is a UITableViewController subclass that simplifies the use of NSFetchedResultsController.
 It contains most of the boilerplate code required for the different delegates, but also:

-* handles large updates by calling `[tableView reloadData]` instead of `-controller:didChangeObject:atIndexPath:forChangeType:newIndexPath:newIndexPath` for each changed object when a large number of changes are pending (currently set to 10 or more); and
+* handles large updates by calling `[tableView reloadData]` instead of `-controller:didChangeObject:atIndexPath:forChangeType:newIndexPath:newIndexPath` for each changed object when a large number of changes are pending (currently set to 10 or more);
-* provides methods to add and manage a search bar.
+* provides methods to add and manage a search bar; and
+* automatically manages the insertion and deletion of sections.

 You can use the class by subclassing RHCoreDataTableViewController (instead of UITableViewController) and by implementing the following methods: